What Are the Changes to Social Security Disability Benefits for 2020?

 The SSA allows you, in certain circumstances, to deduct expenses related to your disability directly from your income before comparing your income to the TPW or SGA limit.
 These expenses can include transportation costs or medical prescriptions directly related to your condition and ability to work.
 The SSA requires that you properly report all income and expenses.

 If you are currently receiving disability benefits and are working or planning to work, it is important to consult with a Pennsylvania and New Jersey disability lawyer.
-The experienced disability attorneys at Young, Marr & Associates will help you understand how these limits and restrictions could affect your disability benefits.
+The experienced disability attorneys at Young, Marr, Mallis & Associates will help you understand how these limits and restrictions could affect your disability benefits.